 21. The auditor shall review the judgments and decisions made by management in the making of accounting estimates to identify whether there are indicators of possible management bias.
 Indicators of possible management bias do not themselves constitute misstatements for the purposes of drawing conclusions on the reasonableness of individual accounting estimates.
 (Ref: Para.
 A124-A125)

 Written Representations

-22. The auditor shall obtain written representations from management and, where appropriate, those charged with governance whether they believe significant assumptions used in making accounting estimates are reasonable.
+22. The auditor shall obtain written representations from management whether management believes significant assumptions used by it in making accounting estimates are reasonable.
 (Ref: Para.
 A126-A127)

 Documentation